zhangwei983/rust-book-learning/16-minigrep/README.md

 Meanwhile `println!` macro prints to the standard `output` stream.

-## Improve Modularity and Error Handling

-### Separation of Concerns for Binary Projects

-Split your program into a `main.rs` and a `lib.rs`.
-It's about separating concerns:
-- main.rs handles running the program,
-- and lib.rs handles all the logic of the task at hand.

-A call to panic! is more appropriate for a programming problem than a usage problem

-unwrap_or_else
+## Box<dyn Error>

-Box<dyn Error> means the function will return a type that implements the Error trait, but we don’t have to specify what particular type the return value will be.
+`Box<dyn Error>` means the function will return a type that implements the `Error` trait, but we don’t have to specify what particular type the return value will be.
+We will talk about it in later example.

-if let

-env::var

-eprintln!